Eight migrants traveling with caravan enter U.S. for processing

 Breaking News Emails

-Nicole Ramos, a human rights lawyer with the nonprofit Al Otro Lado who has been providing free legal counseling to members of the caravan, pointed to the scores of migrants who have not yet been processed.
+Erika Pinheiro, an attorney with the nonprofit Al Otro Lado who has been providing free legal counseling to members of the caravan, denounced the CPB for delays in processing all of the migrants in a timely manner.

-"We're trying to focus on the task at hand, which is demanding that the United States uphold its obligations under its own federal law and international law and that it respect the human rights of asylum seekers," Ramos said.
+"The fact that they’re saying that they can’t process large groups is ludicrous.
+They’ve had several weeks of notice that the group is coming," Pinheiro said late Monday.
+"We feel like the argument they don't have the capacity to process such a large group is just a pretext for denying these folks access to the asylum system."

 Also on Monday, 11 migrants who federal officials believe were part of the caravan were charged with illegally entering the United States, a misdemeanor.